 Unfortunately, that’s not all.
 When your children have poor sleep, it could affect their eye health as well.

 According to a research study, it was revealed that those who sleep for less than 5 hours possess higher risks of myopia (short-sightedness) compared to those who sleep 9 or more hours, which has previously been established as the ideal number of hours of sleep that your child should get.
-This shows how important it is for our children to get sufficient sleep every night to prevent such problems from occurring.
+This shows how important it is for our children to get sufficient sleep every night to prevent such problems.
 Having an adequate amount of sleep does your children a world of difference for their health.

 Fortunately, we’ve got you covered – planoApp may be just the solution for you.